bmarkowitz/breakaway-info/known-issues.md

 6. The name of a team or player may be cut off in the Favorites section of the Discover tab.
 7. If you are using a different text size other than the default in iOS Settings -> Display -> Text Size, many parts of the app may appear broken or misaligned.
 8. Certain parts of the app may not appear correctly (i.e. misaligned, cut off, sized incorrectly, or just weird in general) on iPad.
 9. If you have no recent searches, tapping the message that tells you there's no recent searches will crash the app.
+(Same with the "No Favorites" message) **
 10. A skater's time on ice stat may be formatted incorrectly in the stats table at Stats -> Skaters.
 11. Stats in the Stats tab -> Skaters/Goalies/Teams are inaccurate.
 (Credit: [/u/Swimming_Bird on Reddit](https://www.reddit.com/user/Swimming_Bird/))  **